 A. Power requirement is quite low with owners reporting little difference to available power reserve when towing the cart.
 Tecfarms’ specially designed hitch located from the front axle of the harvester virtually eliminates stresses on the harvester frame and chassis.
 The hitch is standard equipment, included in the purchase price.

 Q. How difficult is setting up for chaff collection from the header into the cart?

 A. Individual expectations of the system differ, so time spent on some research is well worthwhile.
 Carts are often set up to collect mainly chaff with minimum possible straw, while others collect 100% exiting the header.
-Most headers are relatively simple to adapt, however a custom built chute is required to direct the desired amount of material onto the belt and hydraulic power is required to be sourced from the harvester.
+Most headers are relatively simple to adapt, however a custom built chute is required to direct the desired amount of material onto the belt.
+(A purpose built kit for each header type is available from a third party manufacturer.
+Contact Tecfarm for details) and hydraulic power is required to be sourced from the harvester.
 Otherwise carts are supplied with all equipment i.e. programmable controller, hitch, bin full, shaft speed, door closed monitoring and camera.
 Each owner’s preference as to how much material and what ratio of chaff to straw is collected largely determines the setup.
 There are a good number of Smartcarts and other conveyor fed carts operating very successfully, with many owners happy to share experience.
 Tecfarm is always available to provide as much advise as needed.
 No permanent modification to the structure of the harvester is required.

 Q. What percentage of weed seed is typically removed by a chaff cart?

 A. This is very dependent on several factors: good setup, harvest timing, cutting height etc, but a high proportion of seed capture is achievable.
 Many owners harvest crops containing the highest weed burden earlier in the programme, before significant shedding of seed.
 See links to research sites in “Tecfarm News”

 Q. How far can the header travel before dumping?